jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * R < 0.5

 ### Writing Your Chemical Optimisation Files
-As discussed above, it is highly probable that you will not be evaluating your functions directly.
-In our case, each set of recommended points would be used as the reaction conditions for running an automated flow reactor.

-This means your objective and constraint functions may need to call other functions that you have written.
-The objective function needs to take the general form as shown below, where for example the objective is to minimise the first output property:
+Your experimental objective function should take the general form as shown below, where run_reaction() is a function that launches a sequence of reactions at the conditions specified in SNOB.next and returns an array containing all relevant property values at each set of reaction conditions.
 ```
 function f = my_objective_function(SNOB)